Accelerating Fully Homomorphic Encryption by Bridging Modular and Bit-Level Arithmetic: Preliminaries

 \subsection{Data-oblivious programming}

-is a type of computation where the input data does not influence the behavior of the program.
+{\it Data-oblivious computation} is a type of computation where the input data does not influence the behavior of the program.
 Under ``behavior'' we imply execution branching or memory access.
 Operations performed on encrypted data have to be in a data-oblivious form since ciphertexts are never decrypted, therefore the program is not capable of making decisions based on their plaintext values.
 In some fields, this property is also termed as {\it constant-time programming}, and has also been used for protecting against side-channel analysis.

-Consider a simple function calculating Fibonacci numbers in Listing~\ref{list:fibo}.
+Consider a simple function in Listing~\ref{list:fibo}.
 The iterations are interrupted once the index {\tt i} reaches the input value \texttt{in}.
 Assume that computation is now protected so the inputs and outputs must remain encrypted.
 Since variable {\tt in} cannot participate in any decisions to interrupt iterations, it must be processed in a data-oblivious way.
-To do that, we replace the interrupt condition with a multiplexer accumulator {\tt r} and introduce a fixed number of iterations {\tt max\_iter} not depending on the input, as shown in Listing~\ref{list:fibdo}.
-In this case, the number of iterations should exceed the input index, otherwise the accumulator will not reach the input index and will not get updated.
+We replace the interrupt condition with a multiplexer accumulator {\tt r} and introduce a fixed number of iterations {\tt max\_iter} not depending on the input, as shown in Listing~\ref{list:fibdo}.
+The number of iterations should exceed the input index, otherwise the accumulator will not reach the input index and will not get updated.
 The program shown in Listing~\ref{list:fibdo} works in constant time regardless of the input.

 Changing a program to its data-oblivious form is not trivial.
 This unavoidable requirement reflects the fundamental property of computation where data is never decrypted, which is the case for all FHE computation.
-This constraint can affect usability, as existing algorithms may need modifications to be converted to a data-oblivious version.\footnote{Computer-assisted program transformation to data-oblivious variants is an active topic of research, focusing currently on domain-specific languages and compilers \cite{alchemy,fact}.} Moreover, it affects practicality too, as fixed iteration upper bounds, as shown in the example above, introduce performance degradation.
+This constraint can affect usability, as existing algorithms may need modifications to be converted to a data-oblivious version.\footnote{Computer-assisted program transformation to data-oblivious variants is an active topic of research, focusing currently on domain-specific languages and compilers \cite{alchemy,fact}.} Moreover, it affects practicality too, as fixed iteration upper bounds, introduce performance degradation.